vaskort/vaskort.github.io/_posts/2019-01-02-how-to-test-your-react-app.md

   });
 };
 ```

-There are two important things on this code.
-One is that I like using the `axios` package and two that I like using the `redux-promise-middleware` package.
+There are two important things about this code — that I like using the `axios` package and that I like using the `redux-promise-middleware package`.

-What `redux-promise-middleware` basically is doing is whenever you dispatch a promise as the value of the payload property of the action then it will immediately dispatch `GET_USERS_PENDING` and when your promise is finally settled it will dispatch either `GET_USERS_FULFILLED` or `GET_USERS_REJECTED`.
-I like using it because it helps me not to write boilerplate code.
+Whenever you dispatch an action with a promise as its payload using `redux-promise-middleware`, it will immediately dispatch `GET_USERS_PENDING` and when your promise is finally settled it will dispatch either `GET_USERS_FULFILLED` or `GET_USERS_REJECTED`.
+That helps writing less code as you don’t have to explicitly write action creators for these states.

-We will use Facebook's Jest to write our tests because it gives you this "no-configuration" experience as Facebook claims but also because it's easier to mock libraries like `axios`.
+We’ll use Facebook’s Jest to write our tests because it gives you this ‘no-configuration’ experience, and it’s easier to mock libraries like `axios`.

 What we need to do now is to mock `axios`.
-Why?
-Because we don't really want to fire an http request to our servers even if we are pointing to a development environment.
-It can mess our analytics, it will add unnecessary traffic but also it will make our tests run slower.
+We don’t really want to fire an http request to our servers even if we are pointing to a development environment.
+It can confuse our analytics, will add unnecessary traffic and also make our tests run slower.

-There is a quick way to mock libraries in Jest, we just have to create an `axios.js` file under `src/__mocks__`:
+There’s a quick way to mock libraries in Jest, we just have to create an `axios.js` file under `src/__mocks__`:

 ```javascript
 // axios.js